CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 **Step 2.
 Prepare your files.**

-With Crypt4GH GUI is possible to encrypt only one file at the time.
+With Crypt4GH GUI it is possible to encrypt only one file at the time.

-If you need to encrypt multiple file, save them in one directory/folder and zip the folder (right click on the folder and click on _Send to_, next select _Compressed (zipped) folder_.
+If you need to encrypt multiple files, save them in one directory/folder and zip the folder (right click on the folder and click on _Send to_, next select _Compressed (zipped) folder_).

 If you need to encrypt large datasets, check the instructions on how to programmatically encrypt files with Crypt4GH.